Associate degree in nursing program guide

 - High school diploma or GED

 Candidates must have a high school diploma or GED certificate.
-Alongside this, they need to provide proof that they have completed high school coursework in biology, chemistry, English, languages, math and humanities.
-Without this background knowledge, you might struggle to understand the program material.
+Alongside this, they need to provide proof that they have completed high school coursework in biology, chemistry, English, languages, maths, and humanities.
+Without this background knowledge, they might struggle to understand the program material.

 Your high school GPA must also be 2.0 or higher.
-Regarding ACT scores, you will need 19 in math and 18 in English.
-Meanwhile, your SAT scores must be around 460 in math and 450 in English.
+Regarding ACT scores, you will need 19 in maths and 18 in English.
+Meanwhile, your SAT scores must be around 460 in maths and 450 in English.
 These prerequisites help ensure that you can successfully complete the ADN.

 - Academic transcripts

 Most colleges will ask you to provide official transcripts.
-Alongside your application, you may be required to submit a resume, some letters of recommendation and a personal essay describing why you would like to earn an ADN.
-You might need to state your career aspirations and any other additional experience you have in the field, such as first aid and CPR training.
+Alongside your application, you may be required to submit a resume, some letters of recommendation, and a personal essay describing why you would like to earn an ADN.
+You may need to state your career aspirations and any other additional experience you have in the field, such as first aid and CPR training.

-If you meet all these prerequisites, you should be accepted into the college’s associate degree in nursing program.
-Make sure to take these prerequisite classes and any relevant extracurriculars to improve your chances.
+Generally, meeting all these prerequisites is sufficient to be accepted into an associate degree in nursing program.
+Note: we recommend taking the prerequisite classes and participating in any relevant extracurriculars to improve your chances.
 These programs are known for being highly competitive.

 Candidates have 3 options when it comes to earning an associate degree in nursing.
 They can complete the program online, attend offline lessons at the college campus or a hybrid blend of the 2.
 There are advantages and disadvantages to each option.